DeLion13/qa_assignment1_shapovalov/README.md

 sh server.sh <PORT>
 ```

-It will run server in a docker container.
+It will run this server in a docker container.
 To browse this' server output us `telnet` utility:

 ```shell